ericamarroquin/LocalBusiness.Solution/README.md

   - Run the command `dotnet run`
   - Follow the below API endpoints to query the database

+## Using Swagger
+Swagger allows a user to view API endpoints in the browser.
+For the purpose of this API, Swagger allows the user to complete GET, POST, PUT, and DELETE requests all while using the Swagger interface.
+To use, click on the request you'd like to complete and the panel will expand.
+The available parameters and responses will be shown.
+To perform the request, click on "Try it out" in the top right corner of the panel and enter any needed parameters.
+Click "Execute" and the server response code and response body will show.

+For a GET request, entered parameters will be used to search the database for matching parameters.
+Not all parameters have to be entered for the request to complete.
+For a POST or PUT request, a request body will show when "Try it out" is clicked, where the user will directly edit the JSON parameters to be changed.
+For a DELETE request, only an ID parameter is needed to complete the request.

+At the bottom of the page in the "Schemas" panel, all schemas created when using this API will be shown.
+For the purpose of this API, the only schema created is the Business schema.

 ## API Endpoints

 Base URL: `http://localhost:5000`